-1. Early Head Start
+1. EHS

-Children leaving Early Head Start are transitioned to the local Head Start, or to other programs within the local school district and community as appropriate to their needs.
-Parents are encouraged to become their children's advocates in transitioning from Early Head Start to Head Start or other local education agency.
-The transition process will be discussed with all parents at the time of enrollment, and the transition process will begin when the child is 2.6 years of age.
-Children will need to meet Head Start eligibility requirements to transition successfully.
+Children leaving EHS are transitioned to the local HS, or to other programs within the local school district and community as appropriate to their needs.
+Parents are encouraged to become their children's advocates in transitioning from EHS to HS or other local education agency.
+The transition process will be discussed with all parents at the time of enrollment.
+The transition process will begin when the child is 2.6 years of age.
+Children will need to meet HS eligibility requirements to transition successfully.

-2. Head Start
+2. HS

-Parents of children leaving the Head Start program that are eligible for Kindergarten, will be supported in the transition process through a collaborative effort at the time of enrollment.
+Parents of children leaving the HS, CSPP and CCTR programs that are eligible for Kindergarten, will be supported in the transition process through a collaborative effort starting at the time of enrollment.
 Teaching staff will notify parents and arrange a parent/teacher conference.
 The purpose of this meeting will be to create an individual transition plan designed to discuss and plan for the needs of each child.
 Disabilities/Mental Health Coordinators will be included in the transition plan for children with special needs.
-Throughout the year, agency staff will establish a network of communication with local elementary schools receiving Head Start children.
-At the end of the year, Local Public Schools (LPS) and Head Start will collaborate planning dates and transition activities to be conducted for children and families.
+Throughout the year, agency staff will establish a network of communication with local elementary schools receiving HS children.
+At the end of the year, Local Public Schools (LPS) and HS will collaborate planning dates and transition activities to be conducted for children and families.

 VIII.
-HEAD START & EARLY HEAD START POLICY COUNCIL AND PARENT CENTER COMMITTEES
+HS, EHS, AND CSPP POLICY COUNCIL AND PARENT CENTER COMMITTEES